AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.1-release-activity/23-1-look-and-feel-updates.md

 ## New Edit Template box

 As part of updating the look and feel of Workfront, we have redesigned the Edit Template box.
-As part of updating the look and feel of Workfront, we have redesigned the Edit Template box.
 You can access the new Edit Template box from an individual template or from a template list.

 In addition to an updated look and feel, the following changes are also available in the New Template box: